jeromeboivin/ollama-chat/README.md

 14. **Save the conversation automatically**: Use the `--auto-save` argument to automatically saves the conversation when exiting the program.

+15. **Index a local folder to the current ChromaDB collection**: Use the `--index-documents` to specify the root folder containing text files to index.

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.

 ## Redirecting standard input from the console